Dynatrace-Reinhard-Pilz/dynatrace-vertx-aspect/README.md

 ```

 With this aspect injected the dynaTrace Servlet Sensor will pick up HTTP Requests sent to a Vert.x JVM.
 Furthermore the most common use cases for asynchronous request handling should be covered.

+The current implementation is compatible with Vert.x 2.5.1.